Sasha could decide Obama’s post-White House home

 Obama said he and his wife, Michelle, have to make sure Sasha is doing well until she goes off to college.

 He suggested that no decisions have been made.
 But he did hint that tearing Sasha away from her friends might be asking too much, saying his wife and daughters already have made “a lot of sacrifices on behalf of my cockamamie ideas, the running for office and things.”

-In another portion of the interview, which aired Friday night on ABC's "20/20," Mrs. Obama says she tries not to tell her husband what to do because "he's got enough people in his ear."
+In another portion of the interview, which is scheduled to air Friday night on ABC’s “20/20,” Mrs. Obama says she tries not to tell her husband what to do because “he’s got enough people in his ear.”